BansheeStudio/PokemonWildsGen3Overhaul/README.md

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/cstgN3laG6o/0.jpg)](https://youtu.be/cstgN3laG6o")
 ←click to watch the Trailer Video

+WE NEED YOU'RE HELP IF YOU CAN DO RECOLOURING PLEASE DM PlushBanshee OR AG1K AS WE ARE STILL MISSING BATTLE SPRITES COLOUR IN GEN 3

 If this is an issue for you then report it to the devs at https://discord.gg/bv5bPpDMY8 #report-bugs